mhasan004/GasLeakProject/README.md

 **File Location:** GettingDataFrom_ConEd/conEd_SceduledWebscraperJsonCSV.py

 **Description:**
-This Python script periodically scrapes gas leak report from the ConEdison website and appends the data of new gas leak reports to * *UNION.csv* * and * *ticketList.txt* * files and pushes the changes to GitHub so that I can have the latest history.
+This Python script periodically scrapes gas leak report from the ConEdison website and appends the data of new gas leak reports to *UNION.csv* and *ticketList.txt* files and pushes the changes to GitHub so that I can have the latest history.

 **Installing Required Packages**
-Run * *GettingDataFrom_ConEd/requirements.txy* * using * *bash requirements.txt* * to install the required packages to run this script.
+Run the *requirements.txt* file in *GettingDataFrom_ConEd*.
+Run the file using the command **bash requirements.txt** to install the required packages.

 **USES:**
 * Can get JSON data from a url and convert the objects into a csv file.
 Will need to change the *url*, *csvFile*, and *properties* variables to fit the specific needs.